dehezhang2/Notes/3402/CS3402_Database_System.md

 * Table Manipulation

   *  The ` ALTER TABLE` statement allows you to => **manipulate columns of table instead of insert an instance into the table**:
-    - Add a column to a table
-    - Add a constraint to a table
+    - Add/Drop a column/constraint to a table
-    - Drop a column from a table
-    - Drop an existing constraint from a table
     - Increase the width of a VARCHAR or VARCHAR FOR BIT DATA column
     - change the default value for a column
   *  `DROP TABLE` statement **removes the specified table**.
   *  The `TRUNCATE TABLE` statement allows you to quickly remove all content from the specified table and return it to its initial empty state.

 * `SELECT` Statement